speier/nats-multi-tenancy/README.md

-# nats with leafnodes
+# Multi tenancy with NATS

-Just a small proof of concept to test nats with leafnodes.
+Small proof of concept to test nats multi tenancy (accounts, imports/exports and leafnodes)

-## usage
+## Usage

 Services are running in docker, to spin up the cluster simply run: